nitishajain/nitishajain.github.io/index.md

 ## [Recent News](/news/)
+* (04/07) Journal paper on "Generation of Training Data for Named Entity Recognition of Artworks" accepted for the Semantic Web Journal ([preprint](http://www.semantic-web-journal.net/content/generation-training-data-named-entity-recognition-artworks-1)).
+{: .text-justify}
-* (17/06/2022) Attending the 1st Annual [Symposium](https://www.eventbrite.com/e/1st-annual-symposium-of-the-knowledge-graphs-ig-the-alan-turing-institute-tickets-310987932277) of the [Knowledge Graphs Interest Group](https://www.turing.ac.uk/research/interest-groups/knowledge-graphs) at the Alan Turing Institute in London.
+* (17/06) Attending the 1st Annual [Symposium](https://www.eventbrite.com/e/1st-annual-symposium-of-the-knowledge-graphs-ig-the-alan-turing-institute-tickets-310987932277) of the [Knowledge Graphs Interest Group](https://www.turing.ac.uk/research/interest-groups/knowledge-graphs) at the Alan Turing Institute in London.
 {: .text-justify}
 * Attending the Research School in Artificial Intelligence ([AIB 22](https://researchschool.w.uib.no/)) to be held in Bergen, Norway from 7-11 June 2022.
 Also co-authored the tutorial on [*Neuro-Symbolic Methods for Fact Prediction*](https://researchschool.w.uib.no/overview/) with Fabian Suchanek, Armand Boschin and Gurami Kerechashvili.
 {: .text-justify}